hermonochy/Rescueland/The Planet File.md

 Atmosphere: Oxygen 60%, Nitrogen 30%, Methane 10%

-General: The weakest of the three Fil planets, Filna is defenseless and relies on Filto for protection.
+General: The weakest of the three Fil planets, Filna is defenceless and relies on Filto for protection.
 It produces civilian goods for the system.